rgrjnr/ze-11/src/cases/revolut.md

 ### Problem Statement

-While Revolut offers a feature-rich banking experience, two critical user flows—creating an account and closing one—present significant friction.
+While Revolut offers a feature-rich banking experience, two critical user flows; creating an account and closing one; present significant friction.
 During onboarding, users often feel overwhelmed by the excessive number of screens and the lack of flexibility in navigating the process.
 Issues like difficulty finding one's professional category, lack of inclusivity in options, and the inability to go back to previous steps lead to frustration and abandonment.
 On the other hand, the account cancellation journey, although shorter, suffers from poor visibility of key actions, lack of trust around data handling, and an unclear sense of closure.
 Users expressed doubt over whether their request was successfully completed and concern about what would happen to their stored data.
 These insights revealed a clear need to streamline both flows, enhance user guidance, and build greater trust and control at every step of the journey.